c4pt000/electric-car-charging-redesign/README.md

 600 grams is 1/5 of 3 litters

-is almost half a litter since a litter is 1000g
+is almost half a liter since a liter is 1000g

-it would require half a litter an hour to power 1 kilowatt~
+it would require half a liter an hour to power 1 kilowatt~

-instead of 3 litters to power 5 kilowatt
+instead of 3 liters to power 5 kilowatt